SuperPowerPlumber/pi.js/README.md

 pijs.chat.local(String message, String color);
 ```

 Makes local customizable messages in chat which only you can see.
 Supports HTML.
+Not affected by chat buffer.

 ### Changing how you chat